klauseduard/under-over-models/chapters/01-introduction.md

 ## Core Analogy

 The fundamental idea behind this analogy is that both machine learning models and models in software development and organizational design are attempts to represent complex realities.
+Organizational structures, often depicted as charts or processes, are simplified representations of complex social systems.
+Similarly, software time estimation functions as a predictive model forecasting outcomes based on available information.

 Just as a machine learning model needs to strike a balance between capturing the underlying signal and not fitting the noise in data, software development models and organizational structures must balance simplicity and complexity to effectively represent and operate within their respective domains.

 ```mermaid